terra-quantum-public/benchmarking/README.md

 ![Figure 4](Figures/Fig4.png)

 Hardware statistics for the QMware HQC4020 simulator. (a) The optimal number of threads for simulating an $n$-qubit quantum circuit.
-Faster runtimes are indicated with a paler shade, demonstrating how the optimal number of threads varies for increasing circuit size. (b) a plot of the optimum thread count against number of qubits (c) a plot of total CPU and RAM utilization over time during the execution of a 40 qubit QNN. (d) memory required to store the state vector for an increasing number of qubits.
+Faster runtimes are indicated with a paler shade, demonstrating how the optimal number of threads varies for increasing circuit size. (b) A plot of the optimum thread count against number of qubits (c) A plot of total CPU and RAM utilization over time during the execution of a 40 qubit QNN. (d) Memory required to store the state vector for an increasing number of qubits.

 ## Citing this work